Debbie Gibson: Image and influence

-In tandem with the second album, she created a perfume called Electric Youth that was distributed by Revlon, as well as other makeup essentials for young girls that were distributed nationwide through Natural Wonder Cosmetics.
-Gibson's trademark was her hats, usually a black pork-pie style.
-She also made popular wearing tight, rolled-up jeans, vests over a T-shirt, friendship bracelets and two Swatch watches as on the back cover of her popular album Electric Youth and in her music video "Staying Together".
-Her influences were Madonna and Olivia Newton-John, though she has often stated she admires Elton John and Billy Joel as favorite artists and was asked to sing and perform live with both at the former's Madison Square Garden concert, which she did.
+In tandem with her second album Electric Youth (1989), she created a perfume called Electric Youth that was distributed by Revlon, as well as other makeup essentials for young girls that were distributed nationwide through Natural Wonder Cosmetics.
+The 1989 song "Debbie Gibson Is Pregnant with My Two-Headed Love Child" by Mojo Nixon and Skid Roper was released as a single; MTV refused to air the accompanying video, which starred Winona Ryder as Gibson.
+The song peaked at No. 16 on Billboards Modern Rock Tracks chart.

+Gibson's fashion trademark was her hats, usually a black pork-pie style.
+She also made popular wearing tight, rolled-up jeans, vests over a T-shirt, friendship bracelets and two Swatch watches as on the back cover of her album Electric Youth and in her music video "Staying Together".
+Her influences were Madonna and Olivia Newton-John, though she has often stated she admires Elton John and Billy Joel as favorite artists and was asked to sing and perform live with both at the former's Madison Square Garden concert in October 1988, which she did.
 Gibson appeared on the covers of numerous teen magazines such as Tiger Beat.

 Personal life

-Gibson had a history of panic attacks since the age of 16.
+Gibson had a history of panic attacks beginning when she was 16.

 Over the years, Gibson has been the target of stalkers.
 Robert Bardo, who was convicted of murdering actress Rebecca Schaeffer in 1989, had a wall in his house adorned with pictures of Gibson and Tiffany Darwish.
-In May 1998, Michael Falkner, a disgruntled fan from Eau Claire, Wisconsin, was arrested outside Manhattan's Palace Theater, where Gibson was performing in the live-musical adaptation of Disney's Beauty and the Beast.
-This was after Gibson received threatening letters, emails, and faxes from Falkner, who used the alias 'Starcade'.
+In May 1998, Michael Falkner, a disgruntled fan from Eau Claire, Wisconsin, was arrested outside Manhattan's Palace Theatre, where Gibson was performing in the live-musical adaptation of Disney's Beauty and the Beast.
+That was after Gibson received threatening letters, emails, and faxes from Falkner who used the alias 'Starcade'.
 In 2008, Gibson filed for a restraining order against Spanish taxi driver Jorge Puigdollers, who had stalked her since 2002.
-However, a temporary restraining order was not issued, and a court date was set to determine if a restraining order was appropriate.
+However, a temporary restraining order was not issued and a court date was set to determine if a restraining order was appropriate.
 The proceeding was dismissed when Gibson failed to show up for the hearing.